 First, suppose that an application configuration contains the namespaces for versions 1 and 2.
 Then, the output document is identical to the input document, with the possible exception of omitting the declaration of the Markup Compatibility namespace.

 Second, suppose that an application configuration contains the namespace for version 1 but not the one for version 2.
-Then, the MCE processor will report a mismatch error when the Opacity attribute is examined in Step 4 (§9.5).
+Then, the MCE processor will report a mismatch when the Opacity attribute is examined in Step 4 (§9.5).

 Example: MustUnderstand Attribute